 We drove up the west coast of the island.
-It feels pretty remote out that way – there are no tourist resorts, and it is thinly populated.
+It feels pretty remote out that way.
 We stopped for a fantastic coffee in an empty bar in the desolate hamlet of San Nicolás, then drove on to Tazacorte.
 The island is dominated by the vast Caldera de Taburiente, a giant crater whose walls rise two kilometres above its centre, and Tazacorte is perfectly situated for amazing views into the crater.

 Tazacorte’s main claim to fame is that it was the last port of call for some of the conquistadores who were on their way to colonise Latin America.
 Today it betrays no hint that it would ever be worthwhile for any ship to call in.
 While observing on the mountain top on previous trips I’d seen the lights of Tazacorte shining far below, but from here I couldn’t spot the telescopes on the crater rim.